onioneffect/freetype/README.md

 * Add example `freetype/align` to demonstrate `StrAlign`.

-Important note: The examples that I made include `"github.com/onioneffect/freetype"`, while the orgiginal examples include `"github.com/golang/freetype"`.
+Important note: The examples that I made include `"github.com/onioneffect/freetype"`, while the original examples include `"github.com/golang/freetype"`.
 Only the former has the changes listed above!